LCBH/UKano/examples/README.md

 ### Benchmarks with ProVerif v1.96

 The following table is not up to date concerning heuristics greedy/default/syntax.
+Please only refers to WA column and consider FO columns as 'user-defined' column.

 | Protocol    | Better time (total) | Time for WA | Time for FO (greedy) | Time for FO (default) | Time for FO (syntax)  | Time for FO (user-defined) |
 |:------------|:-------------:|:-------------------:|:-------------------:|:---------------------:|:--------------------:|:---------------------------|